Madflows/darknero/README.md

-# > THANKS FOR CHOOSING DARK NERO BOT WE APPRECIATE YOU FOR YOUR SUPPORT
+# > THANKS FOR CHOOSING Code Sensei BOT WE APPRECIATE YOU FOR YOUR SUPPORT

 # > VIHANGA
 # > NIMESH